williamforster/Commandant/README.md

-Commandant displays time-based geoJSON on a map
+SmartVac displays GPS and other data on a map.

 ![Screenshot of application](screenshot.png?raw=true "Screenshot")